Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Field Examples/Implementation Guidance

-Do you know anyone who has had difficulties repaying the loan?
+If conducting client focus groups or interviews some questions to explore: Do you know anyone who has had difficulties repaying the loan?
 What has happened?
 Do you think this is fair?

-Assets that deprive borrowers of their basic survival capacity: goods that are necessary for day to day living, such as clothing, housewares required to feed a household; telephone; bed; radiators.
+Assets that deprive borrowers of their basic survival capacity: goods that are necessary for day-to-day living, such as clothing, housewares required to feed a household; telephone; bed; radiators.

 Land titles are generally not appropriate collateral for small loans and are an example of over-collateralizing a loan at great risk to the client.
 However, in some contexts, this is allowed by law and therefore the law prevails.
-In these cases, auditors can highlight the risk to clients and suggest that the provider seeks out more appropriate forms of collateral.
+In these cases, auditors can highlight the risk and suggest that the provider seeks out more appropriate forms of collateral.

 Guarantor requirements can also create hardship.
 If only salaried individuals or landowners may be guarantors, often there are very few of those in a given community.
 This gives those individuals a lot of power over clients seeking loans, especially women.